EPCCed/benchio/README.md

 Data layout is 3D strided - intended to more closely resemble that of a real world application than 2D sequential.
 By default, array size is 256x256x256.

-Intended for use on Lustre filesystems and tests the system default stripe level, the maximum supported stripe level, and single-stripe/unstriped I/O.

-Will run on non-Lustre filesystems (e.g. GPFS) but will not test any filesystem specific features.

 Supports POSIX (serial), MPI-IO, HDF5 and NetCDF backends.
 A run will test all backends included at compile time.